ilioscio/bethanyWeb/README.md

 The website is hosted on **GitHub Pages**, which is free.
-Any time you commit a change on GitHub (using the pencil editor described above), the live website updates automatically within about a minute — there's nothing else to do.
+Any time you commit a change on GitHub (using the pencil editor described above), the live website updates automatically within about a minute, there's nothing else to do.

 ### Connecting the domain name (bethanypresbyterianontario.com)